mspencerchapman/Prolonged_persistence_of_DNA_lesions/README.md

 ## 01_Running the core algorithm
 This includes the core analysis script 'Detect_persistent_lesions.R' which is designed to be set off via the command line.
 There are several options to point to the necessary input files, and flags to force re-analysis, remove duplicates, and to include a dummy ancestral branch (should be used if there is such a branch in the provided tree).
 The file Setting_off_persistent_lesion_analysis.sh contains the code to set off the analysis script for the different datasets in the study.
+Within this file there is an example to run the script on the 'MF' dataset (Clonal haematopoiesis phylogenies) that should be possible to run locally to test the script.
+This should run for all 3 individuals in <10-30 minutes.
 If trying to run on your own data you may need to edit the script to account for the format of your data.
+Smaller datasets (e.g. trees of <100-150 samples) can be run locally on a personal computer.

+Note that the analysis of the liver MAVs is done outside of this core script as the original samples are non-clonal and therefore much of the approach is bespoke and simplified.
+Therefore this is in the separate script 'Liver_MAV_analysis.R'.

 ## 02_Phasing and LOH analysis
 The scripts provided here show how the phasing and LOH analyses were performed.